khoaphungnguyen/distributed-logger/README.md

 - 📝 **Raw log support:** Clients can send human-readable raw log lines; server parses and normalizes them.
 - 🛠️ **Unified ingestion pipeline:** No more separate ports for different formats—universal handler simplifies deployment and scaling.
 - 🌐 **Validated at scale:** Multiple clients sending mixed formats concurrently, all ingested and normalized with accurate metrics and robust performance.

+### 🚀 Day 13 Milestones

+- 🗄️ **Schema Registry Service:** Added a dedicated schema registry microservice.
+- 📥 **Dynamic schema registration:** Clients and servers can register, fetch, and list schemas for all supported formats (JSON, Avro, Protobuf) via HTTP API.
+- 🔄 **Dynamic schema fetching:** Both client and ingestor now fetch schemas from the registry at startup, enabling easy schema evolution and multi-type support.
+- 🛡️ **End-to-end schema validation:** Both client and server validate logs against the latest schema from the registry, ensuring data integrity and compatibility.
+- 🧩 **Extensible architecture:** System now supports registering and using multiple log types and schema versions, paving the way for future extensibility.